Annotated list of publications and presentations

 Throughout my career, my principal teaching assignment has been histology.
 In 2000 I began building a website emulating my role as instructor, to help students learn that subject.
 This poster describes the resulting resource.

-I prepared this poster for the 2009 meeting of the Society for Neuroscience (the last such meeting which I have attended), hoping to call some attention to especially intriguing results in two papers published that same year.
+I prepared this poster for the 2009 meeting of the Society for Neuroscience (the last such meeting which I have attended), hoping to call some attention to especially intriguing observations of tandem-repeat conservation in two papers published that same year.

 (2009a) King, D.G., and Y. Kashi Heretical DNA sequences?
 Science 326: 229-230.